-Programmatic Goals:
+Programmatic Goals

-- I. Teaching The overall goal for teaching is to develop a program recognized for excellence and innovation in opticianry and optometric technology. - II.
-Clinics To provide students with the clinical experience needed to develop competence in patient care by working with a diverse and varied patient population. - III.
-Optical Teaching Laboratory To provide students with the optical laboratory experience needed to develop competency in the fabrication of a diversity of spectacle lens prescriptions.
+- Teaching: The overall goal for teaching is to develop a program recognized for excellence and innovation in opticianry and optometric technology. - Clinics: To provide students with the clinical experience needed to develop competence in patient care by working with a diverse and varied patient population. - Optical Teaching Laboratory: To provide students with the optical laboratory experience needed to develop competency in the fabrication of a diversity of spectacle lens prescriptions. - Physical Plant: To provide students with a pleasant, environmentally safe learning environment that has both basic and state-of-the-art equipment in sufficient quantity to foster maximum learning. - Student Administration: To enroll a full class of students with a diversity of backgrounds and assure that upon graduation they are appropriately prepared for and successfully placed within the ophthalmic marketplace.